-Owen reviewed that the LEADERS initiative launched during the 2017 National Apprenticeship Week.
+Josh reviewed that the LEADERS initiative launched during the 2017 National Apprenticeship Week.
 It recently made its first recommendation to the Bureau: an interactive web-based map of apprenticeship stakeholders.
 The map would have multiple layers that correspond to categories of stakeholders, e.g. LEADERS members, technical colleges, workforce development boards, etc. The user would select a layer; stakeholders and their locations would appear across the map; and the user would click on a stakeholder's icon for contact information.
-Stakeholders can still apply.